Azabu

+Etymology

+The name Azabu (麻布) literally means “hemp cloth.”
+It first appears in records from 1559 as “阿佐布,” with several variant writings used through the Edo period.
+The present form (麻布) came into regular use by the mid-17th century, and is thought to derive from local farmers in Moto-Azabu who produced hemp cloth.

 History

-The name Azabu literally means hemp cloth.
 Until the early Edo period, the area was agricultural.
 Archaeological evidence indicates that the area was inhabited as far back as the Jōmon period.
 The Juban Inari shrine (formerly known as Takechiyo Inari) was constructed in AD 712, the temple of Zenpuku-ji in 824, and the Hikawa Shrine in 939 (on orders of Minamoto no Tsunemoto).

 The area became urbanized in the 17th century, after Tokugawa Ieyasu established his seat of government in nearby Edo.
 Azabu soon became home to the Juban Horse Grounds, Edo's largest horse market.
 In 1859, the first United States delegation in Japan was established at Zenpuku-ji.

 Azabu (including the adjacent district of Roppongi) was a ward of Tokyo from 1878 to 1947.
 During the industrialization of the Meiji era, Azabu was connected to Tokyo by horse-drawn trams.
 The lowlands became light commercial areas, while the hilltops became prime residential areas.
 Later, during the Taishō period, Azabu was overrun with theaters, department stores, and red-light districts, becoming one of Japan's best-known entertainment districts.